awslabs/kubeflow-manifests/docs/deployment/rds-s3/README.md

 Once you have the resources ready, you can continue on to deploying the Kubeflow manifests using the single line command below -

-Choose your deployment option below from:
+Choose one of the deployment options from below:

 - Deploying the configuration for both RDS and S3
 - Deploying the configuration for RDS only